 If you fail to make a fair presentation of the risk this may result in additional terms or warranties being applied from inception of the policy or any claim payment being proportionately reduced.
 In some cases, this could result in your policy being declared void by an insurer and your premiums returned.
-Any deliberate or reckless breach of the duty of fair presentation could result in your policy being declared void by an insurer with no refund of premium.
+Any deliberate or reckless breach of the duty of fair presentation could result in your policy being declared void by an insurer with no refund of premium

-If in doubt about any point in relation to material circumstances and reasonable search please contact us immediately.
+If in doubt about any point in relation to material circumstances and reasonable search, please contact us immediately.

 Please be aware that current UK money laundering regulations require us to obtain adequate ‘Know Your Client’ information about you.
-We are also required to cross check you against The Office of Financial Sanctions Implementation (OFSI) HM Treasury consolidated list of Financial Sanctions Targets in the UK as part of the information gathering process.
+We are also required to cross check you against the HM Financial Sanctions List as part of the information gathering process.

 We are obliged to report to the National Crime Agency and/or Serious Fraud Office any evidence or suspicion of financial crime at the first opportunity and we are prohibited from disclosing any such report.

-We are authorised and regulated by the Financial Conduct Authority in respect of Consumer Credit.
+We are authorised and regulated by the Financial Conduct Authority in respect of our current Consumer Credit Permissions.